Iamnotaspy/Iamnotaspy/README.md

 This second year group project was first a two week prototype that was then chosen as the starting point for mini production.
 It is a Doom style FPS where you face off against flying and walking monsters and attempt to destroy their spawner with a variety of weapons.
 Within the various rooms of the map you can build (using currency gained by defeating enemies) turrets, ammo crates and health crates to help you survive.

-During it's prototype stage this project was a 2.5d Doom style fps where you built the map from a top down perspective before you played.
+During its prototype stage this project was a 2.5d Doom style fps where you built the map from a top down perspective before you played.

 When we expanded it to mini production we decided to replace this map creation stage with real time buildings that you place from the regular first person perspective.
 This created a more enjoyable experience.

 Technical details:
-  - Developed in Untiy game engine using C#
+  - Developed in Unity Game Engine using C#
   - I worked on various tasks including lighting, audio, navigation, spawning behaviour, spawn health and bullet collisions, player health and death, camera to fix gun clipping issue, map design, building mechanics and testing/bug fixing.

 Project source/exe available on request.

 ___________________________________________________________________________________________________________________________________________________________________________________

-**Wolf in Sheep Clothing**
+**Wolf in Sheep's Clothing**

 https://user-images.githubusercontent.com/47995251/130339950-a2fc4f99-827d-4982-bf71-8ff79b13253b.mp4

-Like above this was a group project prototype (this time for three weeks) turned into mini production.
+This was a group project prototype (this time for three weeks) turned into mini production.
 This is a turret defense game where you control the weather to protect sheep from encroaching wolves.
 As a prototype it was quite simple (similar to Plants Vs Zombies) as you placed down fences and different cloud storms to block, slow down and damage the oncoming wolves.

 After mini production this was revamped with more complicated paths, more wolves, free form placement of weather (more like spells as they now used mana instead of gold), gold was used to hire and place different types of sheep mercenaries which served more like turrets attacking wolves within a specific range.
 On top of this there was a season system which cast a whole screen version of the weather effects.
-The weahter effects would buff the sheep mercenaries (sun spell or summer would buff the melee sheep increasing their attack speed, damage and range of attack) as well as impacting the wolves (snow storm spell froze the wolves slowing them down).
+The weather effects would buff the sheep mercenaries (sun spell or summer would buff the melee sheep increasing their attack speed, damage and range of attack) as well as impacting the wolves (snow storm spell froze the wolves slowing them down).

 This game turned out very well and it would be a perfect game to port to mobile.